 The Black Affinity Group also created Zoom mentoring circles to stay connected during the pandemic.

 Weil started the formal Racial Justice series in 2020 to highlight the racial inequities present in the United States and to increase dialogue.
 As part of the series, Weil invited speakers from non-profit organizations to take part in fireside chats and discuss their missions.
+For more on our Racial Justice efforts, click here.

 In 2019 and 2018, the Firm hosted a number of on-site and offsite volunteer opportunities.
 In 2017, the New York Office bundled 2,000 healthy snack packs and health and hygiene kits for clients served by the Bowery Mission.